Time Off | BizRun

 While employees usually love unlimited PTO, managers can be harder to convince.
 The traditional idea of productivity is based on a 40-hour workweek and placing controls on how much time employees spend at their jobs.
 The concept that employees can be entrusted to do their jobs at the same level without these controls can cause skepticism and concern.

 Shifting to unlimited PTO also means shifting your mindset.
-The focus needs to be on performance and results, not on punching the clock.
+The focus needs to be on performance and results, not on the amount of time an employee works.
 The key lies in having clearly defined and agreed to standards of conduct and performance expectations.
 When you employ a results-based employment model, with clearly defined goals and consequences, performance issues will be obvious and disciplinary measures will be clearly spelled out.